 Changing your period of maternity leave

-As covered above, it is common for the initial agreed period of maternity to be adjusted for a number of reasons going forward.
-Some of these adjustments will relate to illness and medical conditions while others may be voluntary.
+As covered above, it is common for the initial agreed period of maternity leave to be adjusted for a number of reasons.
+Some changes may relate to illness or medical issues, while others may be voluntary.

 Maternity leave, holidays and holiday entitlement